luni/dccbot/README.md

 #### Installation

-1. Install the [Tampermonkey](https://www.tampermonkey.net/) extension for your browser
+1. Install the [Violentmonkey](https://violentmonkey.github.io/get-it/) extension for your browser (open source and available for Chrome, Firefox, and other Chromium-based browsers)
-2. Click the following link to install the script: [Install Script](https://raw.githubusercontent.com/luni/dccbot/refs/heads/main/userscript/add-dccbot-btn.js)
+2. Click the following link to install the script: [Install Script](https://luni.github.io/dccbot/userscript/add-dccbot-btn.js)

 #### Configuration

-1. After installation, click on the Tampermonkey extension icon
+1. After installation, click on the Violentmonkey extension icon
-2. Select "Set API Endpoint" from the menu
+2. Open the installed `add-dccbot-btn` script's menu and choose "Set API Endpoint"
 3. Enter your DCCBot API endpoint (e.g., `http://localhost:8080`)

 #### Usage